UltraEngine/Documentation/introduction.md

 You can view changes in text-based files by pressing the **Diff** button.
 This will open both versions of the file side-by-side and allow you to pick and choose which changes you want to insert.
 This feature requires [Visual Studio Code](https://code.visualstudio.com/download) to be installed, or you can set your own diff tool and command line in the **Settings** tab.

+## Packaging

+Only the release build of your game should be distributed.
+The debug build of your game will end with the suffix "_d.exe" and should not be distributed.

+The debug build stores the physics library as separate DLLs for external debugging.
+The release build does not need these DLLs:
+- newton_d.dll
+- dCustomJoints_d.dll
+- dContainers_d.dll

+Your game should not include the shader source code files (.vert, .frag., .geom, .comp, .tese, .tesc).
+Only the compiled .spv files should be included.

+If your code does not load any plugins you do not need to include the DLLs in the "Plugins" directory.